aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 **Total Duration of the workshop is 3 Hours.**

 - Exploring a Rancher RKE2 Kubernetes cluster on EC2 Instances.
 (30m)
-- Deploying Longhorn, NeuVector, and Monitoring using the Rancher Multi-Cluster Manager.
+- Deploying Longhorn, NeuVector, and Monitoring using the Rancher Manager.
 (15m)
-- Deploying Kubernetes Demo Applications using the RRancher Multi-Cluster Manager.
+- Deploying Kubernetes Demo Applications using the Rancher Manager.
 (15m)
 - Short Break!
 (15m)
 - Creating a Amazon EKS Kubernetes cluster on EC2 Instances.
 (30m)
 - Creating a Rancher RKE2 Kubernetes cluster on EC2 Instances.
 (30m)
 - Importing an existing Amazon EKS Kubernetes cluster.
 (15m)
-- Cluster and Application Lifecycle Management best-practices with AWS and Rancher.
+- Cluster and Application Lifecycle Management best practices with AWS and Rancher.
 (15m)
 - Supply Chain Security and Management with AWS and Rancher.
 (15m)

 ## Workshop Outcomes